aws-samples/fine-tune-embedding-models-on-sagemaker/README.md

-## Fine-Tuning Embedding Models on SageMaker
+## Fine-Tuning Embedding Models on Amazon SageMaker

 This repository contains samples for fine-tuning embedding models using Amazon SageMaker.
 Embedding models are useful for tasks such as semantic similarity, text clustering, and information retrieval.